 Childcare businesses are highly regulated in the UK, by both the National Standard and legislation, helping to assure parents that their children will receive the best quality care and early education.
 When you register as an owner of a day nursery, you will be the one ultimately held responsible for all aspects of your centre, including safety, meals and snacks, discipline, education, and even fun.
 Even though you are likely to have employees who help you to carry out the day-to-day tasks, you remain answerable for the running of the facility.
 The Government's National Childcare Strategy, Sure Start and the Childcare Act 2006 have all helped to tighten regulations on the child care industry, so it’s important to be sure that you understand all of the newest standards for yourself and for your prospective employees.

-There are 14 National Standards by which your day nursery must abide.
-These include hiring suitable help, organising all aspects of care, providing activities that are considerate of the children’s needs, assuring a safe and welcoming environment, selecting appropriate toys and equipment, promoting safety both on the premises and while on outings, creating and enforcing health and illness policies, providing foods and beverages that are fresh and nutritious, promoting an anti-discriminatory atmosphere of acceptance, accommodating special needs, appropriately handling behavioural issues, communicating effectively and respectfully with parents, complying with local child protection procedures approved by the Area Child Protection Committee, and finally, maintaining complete and accurate records.
+Day nurseries must comply with the Early Years Foundation Stage (EYFS) statutory framework requirements.
+These include hiring suitable help, organising all aspects of care, providing activities that are considerate of the children’s needs, assuring a safe and welcoming environment, selecting appropriate toys and equipment, promoting safety both on the premises and while on outings, creating and enforcing health and illness policies, providing foods and beverages that are fresh and nutritious, promoting an anti-discriminatory atmosphere of acceptance, accommodating special needs, appropriately handling behavioural issues, communicating effectively and respectfully with parents, complying with local child protection procedures approved by the Local Safeguarding Children Partnership, and finally, maintaining complete and accurate records.

 Beyond meeting the requirements as they apply directly to caring for children, you may want to consider seeking some knowledge in the general practical matters related to running a business.
 Understanding demographics, securing property, marketing, insurance, legalities (contracts, payments, etc.), and customer service are vital to the success of your business.
 While opening and operating a day nursery is often an expression of love and caring for the welfare of young children, it is also a business venture and as such, needs to be run with efficiency and an eye on the bottom line.